ropensci/stplanr/cran-comments.md

+Update: I have updated faulty URLs and removed the .onLoad message to prevent NOTEs.

+Please double check if there are more notes: the DOI related note is a false positive.

 This is a major update removing support for objects with classes based on the sp package.

 sp has be superseded by sf.
 This change prepares for the retirement of sp and associated packages.